eomii/rules_ll/docs/guides/sanitizers.md

 )
 ```

-The sanitizer immediately reports a `heap-use-after-free` bug, along with a
+The sanitizer reports a `heap-use-after-free` bug, along with a detailed report
-detailed report on where we introduced it:
+on its occurrence:

 ```bash
 bazel run bug